EkleTony/Graph-Sketch/README.md

 ## Overview

 GraphSketch is a memory-efficient anomaly detection system for **dynamic graph streams**.
 It leverages **Count-Min Sketch with Conservative Update (CMSCU)** for real-time anomaly detection.
+[Read the Paper](https://arxiv.org/pdf/2509.11633)

 ## Features